 2.1.1 Waste generation

-According to the EPA report, the United States generated approximately 88.1 million tons of MSW in 1960 and approximately 229.2 tons in 2001.
-This represents a 260% increase in the solid waste generated over the 41-year period.
-At the same time the United States population increased from 180.0 million persons in 1960 to 284.8 million persons in 2001 or a 158% increase over the 41-year planning period.
+According to the EPA July 2021 report, the United States generated approximately 88.1 million tons of MSW in 1960 and approximately 292.4 million tons in 2018.
+At the same time the United States population increased from 180.0 million persons in 1960 to 316.12 million persons in 2013 or a 158% increase over the 41-year planning period.
 Clearly, the increase in tonnage is not just a factor of population but is also impacted by other factors including the commercial sector.
-The following table summarizes the waste generation for 1960 – 2001 on a pounds per person per day basis:
+The following table summarizes the waste generation for 1960 – 2018 on a pounds per person per day basis:

 TABLE 2